xmlet/HtmlApi/README.md

 # HtmlApi

 <div align="justify">
-    HtmlApi is a fluent java API that represents the HTML5 syntax in a java environment.
-It follows the xml schema definition for the HTML5 language, which means that all the syntax rules are enforced, being value restrictions on attribute values or element organization.
-This API can be used in multiple ways, since all the elements present implement the Visitor pattern, so it is possible to define your own Visitor implementation for objectives such as writing well formed to a text file, a stream, a database, etc.
+    HtmlApi is a fluent Java DSL for the HTML5.2 language.
+It follows the XML schema definition, i.e. XSD, for the HTML5.2 language, which means that all the syntax rules are enforced, either being attribute value restrictions or regarding element organization.
+This DSL can be used in multiple ways, since all the classes present in this DSL implement the Visitor pattern, so it is possible to define your own Visitor implementation to manipulate the HTML language for any purpose, for example, to writing well formed HTML to a text file, a stream, a database, etc.
     <br />
     <br />
-    All the code present in this library was automatically generated based on the XSD file of HTML5.
-In order to generate this code some additional libraries were needed such as <a href="https://github.com/xmlet/XsdAsm">XsdAsm</a>
+    All the code present in this library was automatically generated based a XSD file representing the rules of HTML5.2.
+    In order to generate this code some additional libraries were needed such as <a href="https://github.com/xmlet/XsdAsm">XsdAsm</a>,
-    , <a href="https://github.com/xmlet/XsdParser">XsdParser</a> and <a href="http://asm.ow2.org/">ASM</a>.
+    <a href="https://github.com/xmlet/XsdParser">XsdParser</a> and <a href="http://asm.ow2.org/">ASM</a>.
     More information of how this library was generated will be added further.
 </div>